gsicvj/layout-transitions/README.md

-# 🚀 Next.js View Transitions Project
+# 🚀 Layout Transitions Project

 Mostly for showcasing the power of view transitions and dynamic animations in Next.js.